 On June 30, 1999, we completed the disposition of our fleet business segment for aggregate consideration of \$1.8 billion (see Note 3 -- Dispositions and Acquisitions of Businesses).
 Fleet business segment revenues and Adjusted EBITDA increased \$63 million (19%) and \$53 million (44%), respectively, in 1998 over 1997, contributing to an improvement in the Adjusted EBITDA margin from 37% to 45%.
 We acquired The Harpur Group Ltd. ("Harpur"), a fuel card and vehicle management company in the United Kingdom, on January 20, 1998.
 Harpur contributed incremental revenues and Adjusted EBITDA in 1998 of \$32 million and \$21 million, respectively.
-The revenue increase is further attributable to a 12% increase in fleet leasing fees and a 31% increase in service fee revenue. increase in the number of vehicles leased, while the service fee revenue increase is the result of a 40% increase in number of fuel cards and vehicle maintenance cards partially offset by a 7% decline in pricing.
+The revenue increase is further attributable to a 12% increase in fleet leasing fees and a 31% increase in service fee revenue.
+The fleet leasing revenue increase is due to a 5% increase in pricing and a 7% increase in the number of vehicles leased, while the service fee revenue increase is the result of a 40% increase in number of fuel cards and vehicle maintenance cards partially offset by a 7% decline in pricing.
 The Adjusted EBITDA margin improvement reflects streamlining of costs at newly acquired Harpur and a leveraging of our corporate infrastructure among more businesses.